shangqing-liu/shangqing-liu.github.io/_pages/about.md

 News
 ======
+*  (10/2024) Our paper “SpecGen: Automated Generation of Formal Program Specifications via Large Language Models” is accepted by ICSE25.
 *  (08/2024) Two papers are accepted by ASE24.
 *  (07/2024) Our paper “RATCHET: Retrieval Augmented Transformer for Program Repair” is accepted by ISSRE24.
 *  (07/2024) Our paper “Combining Fine-Tuning and LLM-based Agents for Intuitive Smart Contract Auditing with Justifications” is accepted by ICSE25.